ejsdotsh/yacht-hugo-theme/README.md

 ***under construction***

-after spending a lot of time with other people's themes, i decided that i wanted to learn how to do it, and created my own...but it needed a name. when graduating from highschool, i was voted *"most likely to own a yacht"* by my senior class. i don't think this is what they meant...
+after spending a lot of time with other people's themes, i decided that i wanted to learn how to do it, and started creating my own...but it needed a name. when graduating from highschool, i was voted *"most likely to own a yacht"* by my senior class. i don't think this is what they meant...

 ***YACHT*** ***A***nother ***C***ustom ***H***ugo ***T***heme